Onyangoe21/ExperimentalCPPLearning/advanced/misc/memory_management/a_memory_management.md

 - **What You’ll Find**: Data currently being processed by the CPU, like the results of calculations or addresses of the next instructions to execute.
 - **Example**: When you add two numbers in a program, the CPU might store the result in a register temporarily.

+Note: For heap memory new and delete with a few special additions do all the work: